chegewara/Adafruit_NeoPixel/README.md

+Library based on Adafruit neopixel and WS2812 class from Neil Kolban's library.
+Changes has been made to make use of hardware RMT to drive ws2812b.

 # Adafruit NeoPixel Library [![Build Status](https://travis-ci.org/adafruit/Adafruit_NeoPixel.svg?branch=master)](https://travis-ci.org/adafruit/Adafruit_NeoPixel)

 Arduino library for controlling single-wire-based LED pixels and strip such as the [Adafruit 60 LED/meter Digital LED strip][strip], the [Adafruit FLORA RGB Smart Pixel][flora], the [Adafruit Breadboard-friendly RGB Smart Pixel][pixel], the [Adafruit NeoPixel Stick][stick], and the [Adafruit NeoPixel Shield][shield].